ssilverm/mfo-static-website/pages/badge.md

 Use the event program including map and schedule to find exhibit zones, hands-on activities and times for Power Racing.
 Click the images below for a PDF version of the program.

-{%comment%}
-Most exhibits and hands-on experiences at Maker Faire Orlando run continuously throughout the event.
-For competition times and more, check out our [event program](/program) below which has additional details.
-{%endcomment%}

 <a href="/assets/images/program/MFO_2022_Program.pdf"><img src="/assets/images/program/MFO_2022_Program_Page_1-web.jpg" alt="Maker Faire Orlando 2022 event program page 1" width="800" /></a>

 <br>